morgan3d/misc/README.md

 This repository contains miscellaneous code from throughout my career.

-I do not support this code through github--use it at your own risk, and please don't send feature requests or ask for help with it.
+I regularly add to this repo but do not support this code through github--use it at your own risk, and please don't send feature requests or ask for help with it.
 Some of it was written while I was an undergraduate and may not compile on modern machines.